nyteshade/graphql-lattice/README.md

 Much of the newer Lattice code emphasizes the usage of ES7 Decorators and other advanced JavaScript features such as Proxies.
 While ES7 Decorators are **not required**, their usage reduces a lot of boilerplate and are the recommended way to write Lattice code.

 ### _Optionally Opininated Features_
 Some features of Lattice, while optional, are opininated and can make your life easier if you like the idea of how they work.
 One such feature is the `ModuleParser`.
-The `ModuleParser`, given a directory of `GQLBase` extend, or Lattice, classes, will automatically extract and build from this extraction your Schema.
-So, if you have a directory structure such as
+The `ModuleParser`, given a directory of `GQLBase` extended, or Lattice, classes, will automatically extract and build your Schema from this extraction.
+So, if you have a directory structure such as this

 ```sh
 gql